Inviting Canadian and International Visitors

 The following waivers are to be used for visitors from Canadian or international locations who fall into one of the following categories: faculty/professors, students, co-op students, interns, externs, and business visitors.
 These visitors are required to complete the proper waiver depending on their activity at UCalgary:

 - Accessing University of Calgary laboratories and animals

 - Accessing University of Calgary laboratories and attending UCalgary organized field activities

 - Accessing University of Calgary laboratories, animals and attending UCalgary organized field Activities.

 The waiver must be given to the individual prior to their arrival at the University of Calgary and the original must be returned to the university individual who issued the invitation and retained in their departmental file prior to any activity commencing.
 Waivers must be filed in your department and retained for no less than twelve years as per the university’s retention policy.

-For information regarding volunteers (individuals must have Canadian Citizenship or Permanent Resident Status in Canada) see our volunteer management page.
+For information regarding volunteers (individuals must have Canadian Citizenship or Permanent Resident Status in Canada) see our Volunteer Registration and Management page.

 Updated: February 16, 2022